Scripting Guide

 else { " " };

-note.title = "[" + symbol + "] " + name;
+set_title(note.id, "[" + symbol + "] " + name);

-let priority = note.fields["priority"];
+let priority = note.fields["priority"] ?? "";

 if priority == "high" { "🔴 High" }